On the iterated estimation of dynamic discrete choice games: Results for -MD estimation

 The ``invariance'' result is the key to the second result in Theorem \ref{thm:MD_main}, referred to as ``optimality''.
 This second result characterizes the optimal choice of $\hat{P}_{0}$ and $ \{W_{k}:k\leq K\}$ for $K$-MD estimators.
 The intuition of the result is as follows.
 First, since $\hat{P}$ is the optimal estimator of CCPs, it is intuitive that optimality requires this choice or possibly something asymptotically equivalent.
 Second, it is also intuitive that optimality requires an optimal choice of $W_K$, {\it given the sequence of first $K-1$ weight matrices}.
 At this point, our ``invariance'' result indicates that the asymptotic distribution does not depend on $K$ or the first $K-1$ weight matrices.
-From this, we can then conclude that the $K$-MD estimator with $ \hat{P}_{0}$ asymptotically equivalent to $\hat{P}$ and an optimal last weight matrix $W_{K}$ (given any first $K-1$ weight matrices) is asymptotically efficient among all $K$-MD estimators.
+From this, we can then conclude that the $K$-MD estimator with $ \hat{P}_{0}$ asymptotically equivalent to $\hat{P}$ and an optimal last weight matrix $W_{K}$ (given any first $K-1$ weight matrices) is efficient among all $K$-MD estimators.

 Theorem \ref{thm:MD_main} implies two important corollaries regarding the optimal $1$-MD estimator discussed in Theorem \ref{thm:MD_K1}.
-The first corollary is that the optimal $1$-MD estimator is asymptotically efficient in the class of all $K$-MD estimators that satisfy the assumptions of Theorem \ref{thm:MD_main}.
-In other words, additional policy iterations do not provide asymptotic efficiency gains relative to the optimal $1$-MD estimator.
-From a computational point of view, this result suggests that researchers should restrict attention to the optimal $1$-MD estimator in Theorem \ref{thm:MD_K1}.
+The first corollary is that the optimal $1$-MD estimator is efficient in the class of all $K$-MD estimators that satisfy the assumptions of Theorem \ref{thm:MD_main}.
+In other words, additional policy iterations do not provide efficiency gains relative to the optimal $1$-MD estimator.
 The intuition behind this result is that the multiple iteration steps of the $K$-MD estimator are merely reprocessing the sample information, i.e., no new information is added in each iteration step.
-Provided that the criterion function is optimally weighted, the $1$-MD estimator is capable of processing the sample information in an asymptotically efficient manner.
-Thus, new iteration steps do not provide any additional asymptotic efficiency.
+Provided that the criterion function is optimally weighted, the $1$-MD estimator is capable of processing the sample information in an efficient manner.